Sustainable Development Goal 6

-Sustainable Development Goal 6 (SDG 6 or Global Goal 6) is about "clean water and sanitation for all".
-It is one of 17 Sustainable Development Goals established by the United Nations General Assembly in 2015, the official wording is: "Ensure availability and sustainable management of water and sanitation for all."
-The goal has eight targets to be achieved by 2030.
+Sustainable Development Goal 6 (SDG 6 or Global Goal 6) declares the importance of achieving "clean water and sanitation for all".
+It is one of the 17 Sustainable Development Goals established by the United Nations General Assembly to succeed the former Millennium Development Goals (MDGs).
+According to the United Nations, the overall goal is to: "Ensure availability and sustainable management of water and sanitation for all."
+The goal has eight targets to be achieved by 2030 covering the main areas of water supply and sanitation and sustainable water resource management.
 Progress toward the targets will be measured by using eleven indicators.

-The six outcome targets include: Safe and affordable drinking water; end open defecation and provide access to sanitation, and hygiene, improve water quality, wastewater treatment and safe reuse, increase water-use efficiency and ensure freshwater supplies, implement IWRM, protect and restore water-related ecosystems.
-The two means of implementation targets are to expand water and sanitation support to developing countries, and to support local engagement in water and sanitation management.
+The six key outcome targets to be achieved by 2030 include: